pmcg31/rich-dev-blog/README.md

   Got Ideas?
 </h1>

-I do, and they shall be contained no longer!
-This is a site filled with notes on ideas I'm trying in electronics, photography, and astrophotography.
-Probably some other random stuff along the way.

-Why?
-I need to get the stuff down somewhere.
-Some of it I'll need to refresh my own memory later.
-Some of it may be useful to other people.
-Some of it is just for fun.
+I do, and I'm putting them out there!
+This is the source respository for my web site.
+It is devoted to my pursuits revolving mostly around computers, electronics, cameras and telescopes.

 Want to check it out?
 I can't promise it won't be boring!
-Click the icon above [or here](https://ideaup.online/) if you're feeling it.
+Click the icon above [or here](https://ideaup.online/) if you want to risk it.

 The site is Gatsby based.
 There's some really nice code in here.
 I was born for this 💩